-Below is an extract from the conclusion of my Oxford University research into the potential impact of values education in schools.
+Below is an extract from the conclusion of my Oxford University doctoral research into the potential impact of values education in schools.

 Impact of values education include: